-• How did you do in the course so far?
-For example....

-- How do you feel about your contributions and impact on the learning community and/or final project group in class?
+- How did you do in the course so far?
+For example.... - How do you feel about your contributions and impact on the learning community in class?
 And, why? - O Were there unexpected ways you contributed?
 If so, how? - Were there ways you wanted to or felt like you should contribute but did not?
 If so, what held you back?
-How might you refine your practice? - O What did you learn about yourself along the way?
+How might you refine your practice? - What did you learn about yourself along the way?